 Planning for the next business case phase also helps with the scope for procurement.
 For example, what will you need to do for the programme business case or appropriate next phase, and how will you do it?

 The scope should include:

 Further guidance on scoping the work required for developing the next phase of the business case is included in the strategic case document information guide.
-You can also use the BCA Q&A tool to help you guide your critical thinking about what the next stage of the BCA you should progress to.
+You can also use the BCA Q&A tool to guide your critical thinking about the phase of the BCA you should progress to next.

 Moving to the next phase of business case development is never a foregone conclusion.
 Each phase must include an assessment of whether it is worth developing the proposed investment at this time, and by this organisation (or organisations).